Phretik/ReqBase/README.md

 User 1 is of course an admin account, however the second and all subsequent users will be standard accounts

+I have endevoured to comment and indent the code where I can to increase it's readability.

 This app's dependencies from pip freeze:
 -click==8.1.3
 -colorama==0.4.6